HuckleberryLovesYou/rainy/README.md

 Default: True

 ## Update
 What if there's an update?
-You can just update your local git clone and sudo make again (you can also edit the config of the git clone you you don't have to set it every time you sudo make)
+You can just update your local repository with running `git pull` in the cloned folder.
+After that run `sudo make install`.

 ---

 ### Fork

-This was a fork of a smaller project by [Rainy by loefey](https://github.com/loefey/rainy).
+This is a fork of a smaller project by [Rainy by loefey](https://github.com/loefey/rainy).
 Upstream is unmaintained.
 He has rewritten and upgraded it in Rust, creating [Thundery](https://github.com/loefey/thundery).